socialstijn/socialstijn.github.io/_posts/2019-12-15-Automatically-Rename-Macs-Using-Addigy-Maintenance-Scripts.md

 ## Step 1) Adding the rename script to Addigy

 The fastest way to do this is to copy it directly from the [community item](https://prod.addigy.com/#/macmanage/community/scripts/5d6ea5515ff0a156d5abf064) in the Addigy portal.
 Alternatively here is the script below.
+Don't forget to add your company name.

 ```shell
 #!/bin/sh